-These restrictive trip limits had a negative consequence: they forced vessels to dump excess fish overboard, mostly dead.
+The restrictive trip limits had a negative consequence: they forced vessels to dump excess fish overboard, mostly dead.
 This was a wasteful and widely unpopular practice that needed to be changed.
 At the same time, shorter and shorter seasons were making the whiting fisheries inflexible and inefficient.

 The restrictions and closures to protect overfished species were very hard on the fleet and the communities that depended on a healthy fishing industry.
 Because the trawl fleet lands such a large amount of fish throughout the year, its health is critical to maintaining the fishing infrastructure (ice machines, hoists, processors) needed by other fisheries, including salmon, crab, shrimp, and others.